silvercircle/nvim/doc/docs/Tweaking/index.md

 - `lua/plugins/commandpicker_addcommands`.
 This configures the [command palette](../Plugins/commandpalette.md)
   which also supports keyboard mapping.

-- you can always put additional lua files in `lua/keymaps` and they will be executed after `defaults.lua`, so you can override any default mapping.
+- Additionally, `lua/keymaps/user.lua` will be loaded when it exists.
+This uses the `pcall` mechanism and allows you to override existing or define your own keyboard mappings.
+Below is an example of how such a `user.lua` file would look like.

 ```lua
 local Utils = require('subspace.lib')